The INterview Process Step-by-step

 Develop questions you will ask during the interview — rehearse them so they sound natural.

 Know the details — memorize the names of the people you’re meeting with.

-Look good — wear conservative clothes that make you feel and look great.
+Dress for the job — wear clothes that fit the job you are interviewing for and make you feel and look great.

 Be early — give yourself a time cushion in case something happens.
 Remember, to some people, if you’re not early, you’re late.

 DURING THE INTERVIEW

 - Greet the boss with a firm handshake, eye contact, and a smile.
 Researchers have found that people who make new friends easily tend to make frequent eye contact during conversation.
 If you keep the majority of your focus on the other person — looking at their eyes and face, smiling and nodding as you talk — people will get the sense that you are really paying attention to them… and they’ll enjoy talking with you!

 - Speak clearly, listen closely, and show interest.